Operation Rheinübung: The pursuitNorfolk and Suffolk and the damaged Prince of Wales continued to shadow the Germans, reporting their position to draw British forces to the scene. In response, it was decided that the undamaged Prinz Eugen would detach to continue raiding, while Bismarck drew off the pursuit. In conjunction with this, Admiral Dönitz committed the U-boat arm to support Bismarck with all available U-boats in the Atlantic. He organised two patrol lines to trap the Home Fleet should Bismarck lead her pursuers to them. One line of 7 boats was arrayed in mid-Atlantic while another, of 8 boats, was stationed west of the Bay of Biscay. At 6:40 p.m. on 24 May, Bismarck turned on her pursuers and briefly opened fire to cover the escape of Prinz Eugen. The German cruiser slipped away undamaged.

 At 10 p.m., Victorious was 120 mi away and launched an air attack with nine Fairey Swordfish torpedo bombers, which were guided in by Norfolk.
 In poor weather, and against heavy fire, they attacked and made a single torpedo hit under the bridge.
 However, up against strong belt armour and anti-torpedo bulges, it failed to cause substantial damage.
 The attacking aircraft were all safely recovered by Victorious, despite poor weather, darkness, aircrew inexperience and the failure of the carrier's homing beacon.

 At 3 a.m. on 25 May, the British shadowers lost contact with Bismarck.
 At first, it was thought that she would return to the North Sea, and ships were directed accordingly.
 Then Lütjens, believing that he was still being shadowed by the British, broke radio silence by sending a long radio message to headquarters in Germany.
-This allowed the British to triangulate Bismarck's approximate position and send aircraft to hunt for the German battleship.
+This allowed the British to triangulate Bismarcks approximate position and send aircraft to hunt for the German battleship.
 By the time that it was realised that Lütjens was heading for Brest, Bismarck had broken the naval cordon and gained a lead.
 By 11 p.m., Lütjens was well to the east of Tovey's force and had managed to evade Rodney.
 Bismarck was short of fuel due to the damaging hit inflicted by Prince of Wales which had caused Lütjens to reduce speed to conserve fuel but Bismarck still had enough speed to outrun the heavy units of the Home Fleet and reach the safety of France.
 From the south, however, Somerville's Force H with the carrier Ark Royal, the battlecruiser Renown, and the light cruiser HMS Sheffield were approaching to intercept.